andrewhead/nsf-statements/recommendations.md

 Would you like additional material from me, and if so, in what form would be most helpful to you?

-Broader Impacts
+## Broader Impacts

+* Head TA for CS160
+* Focus of topic on end-user development.
+This is clearly something that resonates with you too, so if there's anything noble you want to mention about its intent, then that would be great to mention here!
-* Bjoern: BiD seminar co-coordination, Inventioneering, could mention Astute, CS160 teaching
+* BiD seminar co-coordination
+* Arranging the UIST reception, getting community together
+* Helping out with Klemmer visit
+* Inventioneering
+* Astute project tested at the museum

+### Marti

-* Marti: erm..., involvement with OEV project??
+* involvement with OEV project??

-* Jingtao: cross-disciplinary focus at Pitt.
-Initial exposure to leading another undergraduate in research, involvement with the research group
+### Jingtao

+* Cross-disciplinary focus at Pitt
+* Worked with another undergraduate to give them opportunities to contribute to research
+* Ability to collaborate with other students while in the lab

-Intellectual Merit
+## Intellectual Merit

+### Bjoern

-* Bjoern: Solid academic record at Berkeley... work on the Lamello and Tutorons project
+* Solid academic record at Berkeley
-* Marti: Tutorons project, InfoVis, ToneWars, (NLP, search, information retrieval stuff)
+* Work on the Lamello
+* Success with the Tutorons project

+### Marti

+* Tutorons project
+* Information visualization for StackSkim
+* ToneWars (if felt like pioneering work)

+### Jingtao

-* Jingtao: Work has been recognized (at the undergraduate reserach fair).
-Published first work together as an undergraduate, couple-year involvement in editing scripts for demo videos and working on papers.
+* Work recognized in Pitt academic community---at the undergraduate reserach fair
+* Published first work together as an undergraduate
+* couple-year involvement in editing scripts for demo videos and working on papers